leiless/dnsredir/README.md

 Like the *proxy* plugin, it also supports multiple backends, which each upstream also supports multiple TLS server names.
 Load balancing features including multiple policies, health checks and failovers.

 The health check works by sending `.
-IN NS` to upstream host, somewhat like a ping packet in `ICMP` protocol.
+IN NS` to upstream host.
 Any response that is not a network error(for example, `REFUSED`, `SERVFAIL`, etc.) is taken as a healthy upstream.

 When all upstream hosts are down this plugin can opt fallback to randomly selecting an upstream host and sending the requests to it as last resort.